To combat superbugs, researchers are working to develop new classes of antibiotics and find ways around antibiotic resistance.

 It’s in the “critical” category where we find the likes of E. coli, which shows resistance even to the most potent antibiotics.

-Known as drugs of last resort, some strains of E. coli have become almost entirely resistant to most antibiotic treatments.
+Some strains of E. coli have become almost entirely resistant to most antibiotic treatments, even to drugs of last resort.

 “The most critical group of all includes multidrug-resistant bacteria that pose a particular threat in hospitals, nursing homes, and among patients whose care requires devices such as ventilators and blood catheters.” said a representative from WHO.
 “They include Acinetobacter, Pseudomonas and various Enterobacteriaceae (including Klebsiella, E. coli, Serratia, and Proteus).”

 Now claiming about 700,000 lives worldwide each year, drug-resistant infections could kill more than ten million people by 2050.
-That’s over ten times more than cancer, which kills around 8 million people worldwide annually.
+That’s more than cancer’s death toll, which is around 8 million people worldwide annually.

 The more things change, the more they stay the same.
 Just like during the 1940s, the world seems now to be in desperate need of new drugs.